K-T0BIAS/Spline-based-DeepLearning/docs/README.md

 # About Spline-based-DeepLearning

-# attention after last merge initializing methods no longer use factory methods instead they now use constructors the readme will be updated accordingly in the near future

-# next additions : network.hpp and network.cpp files for easy network creation in the future

 ## goals:

 1. create visual representations for neural networks by replacing commonly used fully connected layers with spline based layers.